mjoshua97241/space-code-copilot/docs/PRD.md

     - Code citations where applicable.

 - **Plan highlights**
-  - When an issue or element is selected, the corresponding overlay is highlighted on the plan.
+  - When an issue is selected, the corresponding overlay is highlighted on the plan (using CSS/DOM manipulation, no framework).

 ---